louisLasserre/NativeScrollTrigger/readme.md

 Use our animateElementOnScroll() to animate your elements on scroll

-The documentation will be written shortly
+The documentation will be written shortly.